Isra and Miraj

 The Quran here only mentions that the Prophet was taken from the Ka'bah to the mosque in Jerusalem, and specifies that the purpose of the journey was such that God might "show him some of His signs".
 Beyond this, The Quran does not concern itself with any detail.
 However, according to Hadith reports, Gabriel took the Prophet at night from the Ka'bah to the mosque in Jerusalem on a buraq.* On reaching Jerusalem the Prophet along with other Prophets offered Prayers.
 (Al-Nasa'i, Sunan, K. al-Salah, 'Bab Fard al-Salah wa Dhikr Ikhtilaf al-Naqilin...' -Ed.)
 Gabriel then took him to the heavens and the Prophet met several great Prophets in different heavenly spheres.
 (See al-Nasa'i, Sunan, K. al-Salah, 'Bab Fard al-Salah' - Ed.)
 Finally, he reached the highest point in the heavens and was graced with an experience of the Divine Presence.
 On that occasion the Prophet received a number of directives including that Prayers were obligatory five times a day.
 (Al-Bukhari, K. Manaqib al -Ansar, 'Bab al-Mi'raj ; K. al-Tawhid, 'Bab Kallama Musa Taklima' - Ed.)
 Thereafter, the Prophet returned from the heavens to Jerusalem, and from there to the Holy Mosque in Makka.
 Numerous reports on the subject reveal that the Prophet was also enabled on this occasion to observe Heaven and Hell.
 (Al-Bukhari, K. al_Salah, 'Bab Kayfa Furidat al-Salah fi al-Isra' and Ibn Hisham, Sirah, vol. I, p.
 404 - Ed.)

-It may be recalled that according to authentic reports when the Prophet narrated the incidents of this extraordinary journey the following day to the people in Makka, the unbelievers found the whole narration utterly amusing.
+It may be recalled that according to authentic reports when the Prophet narrated the incidents of this extraordinary journey the following day to the people in Makka, the unbelievers found the whole narration highly extraordinary.
 (Muslim, K, al-Iman, 'Bab Dhikr al-Masih ibn Maryam' - Ed.)
-In fact, even the faith of some Muslims was shaken because of the highly extraordinary nature of the account.
-(See Ibn Hisham, Sirah , vol. I, p.398 and al-Qurtubi, comments on verse 1 of the surah - Ed.)

 What was the nature of this journey?
 Did it take place when the Prophet was asleep or when he was awake?
 Did he actually undertake a journey in the physical sense or did he have a spiritual vision while remaining in his own place?
 These questions, in our view, have been resolved by the text of the Quran itself.
 The opening statement: "Holy is He Who carried His servant by night from the Holy Mosque to the farther Mosque... " (verse 1) itself indicates that it was an extraordinary event which took place by dint of the infinite power of God.
-For quite obviously, to be able to perceive the kind of things mentioned in connection with the event, either in a dream or by means of intuition, is not so wondrous that it should be prefaced by the statement : "Holy is He Who carried His servant by night..." ; a statement which amounts to proclaiming that God was free from every imperfection and flaw.
-Such a statement would make absolutely no sense if the purpose of it was merely to affirm that God had the power to enable man to have either visions in the course of a dream, or to receive information intuitively.
-In our view, the words of the experience or a dream vision, was an actual journey, and the observation in question was a visual observation.
+For quite obviously, to be able to perceive the kind of things mentioned in connection with the event, either in a dream or by means of intuition, is not so wondrous that it should be prefaced by the statement : "Holy is He Who carried His servant by night..." ; a statement which amounts to proclaiming that God is free from every imperfection and flaw.
 All was contingent upon God's will that truths be revealed to the Prophet in this fashion.

-Both these objections, however, carry little substance, The first objection is to be rejected on the grounds that although the Creator is infinite and transcends both time and place, yet in dealing with His creatures He has to have recourse to the means which are finite and are circumscribed by time-space limitations.
+The Creator is infinite and transcends both time and place, yet in dealing with His creatures He has to have recourse to the means which are finite and are circumscribed by time-space limitations.
 This is because of the inherent limitations of man.
 Hence when God speaks to His creatures, He employs, of necessity, the same means of communication which can be comprehensible to the latter even though His Own speech transcends the means employed in the speech.
 In like fashion, when God wants to show someone the signs of His vast kingdom, He takes him to certain places and enables him to observe whatever he is required to observe.
 For it is beyond the power of man to view the universe in the manner God can.
-While God does not stand in need of visiting a certain place in order to observe something that exists there, man does need to do so.
-The same holds true of having a direct encounter with the Creator.
 Although God is not confined to a particular place, man needs to experience His presence at a defined place where the effulgence of His Being might be focused.
 For it is beyond man's power to encounter God in His limitlessness.

 *Buraq was the name of the heavenly steed on which the Prophet rode on his nocturnal journey from Makka to Jerusalem, and then to the heavens (For this nocturnal journey q.v.Mi'raj.)